hillnicholas/SecurityCenterScripts/PullLogs/readme.txt

-Compile the .py code with your host included using
+Compile the .py code with your host included using the following command: (may require installation)

+pyinstaller.exe SCLogs.py --onefile